-The IBD/TIPP Economic Optimism Index increased 5.4 points to 55.7 in March 2019 from 50.3 in the previous month and beating market expectations of 51.2.
-It was the highest reading November last year, as the Personal Financial Outlook, a measure of how Americans feel about their own finances in the next six months, rose 2.6 points to 62.6.
-Additionally, the Six-Month Economic Outlook, a measure of how consumers feel about the economy’s prospects in the next six months, went up 7.1 points to 51.6 and the Confidence in Federal Economic Policies, a proprietary IBD/TIPP measure of views on how government economic policies are working, advanced 6.6 points to 52.9.
-Economic Optimism Index in the United States averaged 49.67 from 2001 until 2019, reaching an all time high of 62.90 in March of 2002 and a record low of 35.80 in August of 2011.
+The IBD/TIPP Economic Optimism Index in the United States rose to 56.6 in July 2019 from 53.2 in June.
+The Six-Month Economic Outlook, a measure of how consumers feel about the economy’s prospects in the next six months moved back into positive territory, increasing by 3.9 points to 51.6, and the Confidence in Federal Economic Policies, a proprietary IBD/TIPP measure of views on how government economic policies are working, rose by 4.3 points to 55.0.
+Also, the Personal Financial Outlook, a measure of how Americans feel about their own finances in the next six months gained 2 points to 63.1.
+Economic Optimism Index in the United States averaged 49.77 from 2001 until 2019, reaching an all time high of 62.90 in March of 2002 and a record low of 35.80 in August of 2011.

-Economic Optimism Index in the United States is expected to be 50.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Economic Optimism Index in the United States is expected to be 53.90 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Economic Optimism Index in the United States to stand at 51.00 in 12 months time.
 In the long-term, the United States IBD/TIPP Economic Optimism Index is projected to trend around 50.00 in 2020, according to our econometric models.